Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: comparison with acylindrical hyperbolicity, and the proof of the main theorem

 Therefore, $H\leqslant G$ must be absolutely elliptic. \end{proof}

 \begin{proof}[Proof of Theorem~$\ref{theorem=main}$] Item $(i)$ immediately follows from Theorem~\ref{theorem=TTwm} and Proposition~\ref{proposition=HullOsin}.
 To show item $(ii)$, we employ subgroup classifications of $\mathrm{MCG}(\Sigma_g)$ and of $\mathrm{Out}(F_N)$.
-Theorem 8.10 in \cite{DahmaniGuirardelOsin} shows that if $H\leqslant \mathrm{MCG}(\Sigma_g)$ is not virtually abelian, then there exists a finite index subgroup $H_0\leqslant H$ which maps onto an acylindrically hyperbolic group.
+Theorem 8.10 in \cite{DahmaniGuirardelOsin} shows that if $H\leqslant \mathrm{MCG}(\Sigma_g)$ is not virtually abelian, then there exists a finite index subgroup $H_0\leqslant H$ that maps onto an acylindrically hyperbolic group.
 Hence, by item $(i)$, which we have verified, and Proposition~\ref{proposition=ME}, the image of $\Lambda$ must be virtually abelian.
 Again, property $(\mathrm{T})$ implies that the image must be finite.
 In the $\mathrm{Out}(F_N)$-target case, we need more care.
-However, the argument in the proof of \cite[Proposition~2.1]{BridsonWade} remains to work without any essential change.
-Indeed, the absolute ellipticity excludes all fully irreducible automorphism classes, and then property $(\mathrm{T})$ may take place of the $\mathbb{Z}$-aversion.
-Finally, \cite[Corollary~2.9]{BridsonWade} implies that $H_0$ (and hence $H$) are finite, which completes our proof. \end{proof}
+However, the argument in the proof of \cite[Proposition~2.1]{BridsonWade} remains to work with no essential changes.
+Indeed, the absolute ellipticity excludes all fully irreducible automorphism classes; property $(\mathrm{T})$ then may take place of the $\mathbb{Z}$-aversion.
+Finally, \cite[Corollary~2.9 and Proposition~2.1]{BridsonWade} imply that $\phi(\Lambda)\cap \overline{\mathrm{IA}}_n$ and $\phi(\Lambda)$ in their statements are finite even in our current setting.
+It completes our proof. \end{proof}

-\begin{remark} There have been several results on \textit{quasi-homomorphisms} (namely, quasi-cocycles into the trivial representation $(1_{\Gamma},\mathbb{R})$) on acylindrically hyperbolic groups and on higer rank lattices before corresponding results for quasi-cocycles into nontrivial unitary representations.
-The reason why we employ (twisted) quasi-cocycles rather than quasi-homomorphisms is that it might be open whether there exist unbounded quasi-homomorphisms on $\mathrm{E}(\Phi,A)$, even for $\Phi=A_{n-1}$ and $A=\mathbb{Z}[x]$.
-A partial result is given by the author \cite{Mimuraqh}. \end{remark}
+\begin{remark} There have been several results by several researchers on \textit{quasi-homomorphisms} (namely, quasi-cocycles into the trivial representation $(1_{\Gamma},\mathbb{R})$, also known as \textit{quasimorphisms}) on acylindrically hyperbolic groups and on higer rank lattices before corresponding results for quasi-cocycles into nontrivial unitary representations.
+The reason why we employ (twisted) quasi-cocycles rather than quasi-homomorphisms is the following: it might be open whether there exist unbounded quasi-homomorphisms on $\mathrm{E}(\Phi,A)$, even for $\Phi=A_{n-1}$ and $A=\mathbb{Z}[x]$.
+A partial result is given by the author \cite{Mimuraqh}: more precisely, if $n\geq 6$ and if $A$ is a euclidean domain, then all quasi-homomorphisms on $\mathrm{E}(n,A)(=\mathrm{SL}(n,A)$, viewed as a possibly uncountable discrete group) are bounded. \end{remark}